-If a parent, guardian, or eligible student submits a written request for non-disclosure, sometimes referred to as an "opt out," HIDOE may not disclose any or part of the student's directory information per the non-disclosure request.
+If a parent, guardian, or eligible student submits a written request to "opt out."
+HIDOE may not disclose any or part of the student's directory information.
 The school will accept a signed and dated letter from the parent, guardian, or eligible student.

-"Notice for Directory Information" can be found at bit.ly/hidoedirectoryinfo.
+More information regarding Directory Information and how to opt out is available online at bit.ly/hidoedirectoryinfo; for a hard copy, please contact the school.

 - -Transfer of Education Records.
 HIDOE may disclose education records to another school or post-secondary institution at which the student seeks or intends to enroll or transfer, if the disclosure is for purposes of the student's enrollment or transfer. - Health or Safety Emergency.
 HIDOE may disclose information from education records in order to protect the health or safety of students or other individuals in the event of an impending or actual emergency or natural disaster. - State and Federal Agencies.
 HIDOE may release education records to authorized representatives of the United States Comptroller General, Attorney General, or Secretary.
 HIDOE may also release education records to state and educational authorities. - Studies and Evaluations.
-An individual, company, or organization conducting a study or evaluation on behalf of HIDOE may receive information from student education records if they only use the information for a specified purpose, and may not reuse that information or share it with another individual, company, or organization.
-They also may not use that information for marketing purposes.
+An individual, company, or organization conducting a study or evaluation on behalf of HIDOE may receive information from student education records if they only use the information for a specified purpose, and may not reuse that information or share it with another individual, company, or organization They also may not use that information for marketing purposes.